DimitarITZankov/Download-Folder-Organizer/README.md

 3.glob - to find files matching specific pattern 4.logging - to log actions performed by the script
 I created this script because it’s a practical tool that can help people organize their downloads faster and more efficiently.
-Portfolio information:
+How the script works?:
+1.You run the script and automatically putting the files in the 'Downloads' folder into organized folders Portfolio information:
 My second script in GitHub written in python